Dos and Don’ts During a Crisis

 Stanley British Primary School staff and students are practiced in classroom norms and the dos and don’ts of classroom safety, but today, there is more to classroom safety that parents need know.
 Please read and observe these recommendations to help ensure security for all members of our community.
-By the first weeks of school, students are taught how to behave during emergency situations.
-Below are some fundamental dos and don’ts for parents and guardians:

 DO stay tuned to texts and email for messages from the school; also watch the Stanley website at stanleybps.org for updates.

 DON’T call your child, teachers or the school; added phone calls interfere with school staff who need to keep lines clear to communicate with emergency personnel.

 DO watch for information regarding reunification with your child in the rare case that staff and students evacuate; be sure to bring a valid form of ID to the reunification site.

 DON’T come to the school unless notified to do so; keep clear to enable efforts of emergency personnel.
 For your safety, the safety of your child and the well-being of all involved, it is best to monitor the situation remotely until you receive an all-clear message from Stanley.
 Students will not be released until the incident has ended or the scene is safe.